himanshumauri/Online_Shayari_Jokes_Quote_Story_Application_through_Androide_Studio_and_FirebaseDatabase/README.md

-# App for shayari, jokes & many more
+# An Android App for shayari, jokes & many more

 ## More than 10k+ original shayari, Jokes and many more for fun

 ### Features :
      1. Online app